-When somebody with a housing association home rents it out without permission or obtains a home through providing false information, they are guilty of housing fraud.
+When somebody with a housing association home rents it out without permission or obtains a home by providing false information; they are guilty of housing fraud.
 They are using up valuable housing spaces and depriving families and vulnerable people of getting a home.

 Housing Fraud can include:

 Obtaining a tenancy by giving false information, failing to update personal information as a result of a change in circumstances and/or using false documents such as forged identification or claiming another’s identity.

 Unauthorised subletting by allowing another person(s) to use part or the whole of the property in exchange for rent without the landlord’s permission.

 Non-Occupation and Absence are where the tenant is no longer using the property as their only or principal home.
 They may use the property infrequently, as an address to return to, as an address to claim credit or benefits, or they may abandon the property completely.
 Long-term absence refers to a tenant’s absence from the property of over 28 days and is permitted under certain circumstances for specified periods of time, with prior written agreement from First Choice Homes.

 Key selling involves the tenant giving their keys to another person in return for financial gain without informing the landlord.